For an Island of just 47 square miles St Helena is rich in unique environmental and cultural heritage.

 There is also a Heritage Society which continues to develop the Museum of St Helena with temporary exhibitions both encouraging repeat visits from Islanders and tourists alike.

-The St Helena Government is also committed to conserving the Island’s environment and the focus of its Environmental Management Division (EMD) is to mainstream environment and climate change within St Helena Government.
+St Helena Government is also committed to conserving the Island’s environment and the focus of its Environmental Management Division (EMD) is to mainstream environment and climate change within St Helena Government.
 EMD also focuses on policy and legislation, communication and stakeholder engagement, evidence-based advice, assessment, monitoring, evaluation and enforcement.
-Additional information on the Environment and EMD can be found on the Environment Page.

-St Helena has a small population with just over 4500 residents.
-Over the years, the population has fluctuated with many ‘Saints,’ as they are known, having migrated to the UK or having left to work abroad on the Falklands, Ascension Island and Germany, where job opportunities have traditionally been better than those on-Island.
+St Helena has a small population with just over 4300 residents.
+Over the years, the population has fluctuated with many ‘Saints’, as they are known, having migrated to the UK or having left to work abroad on the Falklands, Ascension Island and Germany, where job opportunities have traditionally been better than those on-Island.

 ‘Saints’ are mainly descendents from European planters, Chinese workers, and slaves from Madagascar, Asia and Africa.
 ‘Saints’ are known for their friendliness and hospitable nature.